Playing Rules

 (b) Grasping of the rim by a player of either team shall also result in a technical foul assessed to the violating player.
 Blatant violations will also result in ejection.

-4. (Co-Rec Modification) The following rule modification applies to all teams in the Co-Rec Recreational division.
-Teams participating in a Co-Rec Competitive division will not have any rule modifications applied.
+4. (Co-Ed Modification) The following rule modification applies to all teams in the Co-Ed Recreational division.
+Teams participating in a Co-Ed Competitive division will not have any rule modifications applied.

 For the purposes of this rule, a male player is considered to be blocking a female player’s shot when: